7 Tips To Survive Winter With Arthritis

 As the nights draw in and the weather gets colder, you might be worried about how the chillier temperatures will affect your arthritis.
 Some people find that colder weather makes joint pain worse, which is the last thing you need when the weather turns.

 Winter may not be your favourite time of year, but don’t worry.
-We spoke to Dr Wendy Holden, consultant rheumatologist and medical adviser for Arthritis Action, and David Vaux, Arthritis Action Therapies Manager & Exercise Lead at Arthritis Action, for their tips on how to ease joint pain this winter.
+There are ways to manage things so read on for our tips on how to ease joint pain this winter.

 How and why can cold weather affect osteoarthritic joints?